alx-jam-clrk/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - Give one example of an AI suggestion that was correct (including what the AI suggested and how you verified the result).
 - Give one example of an AI suggestion that was incorrect or misleading (including what the AI suggested and how you verified the result).

-I used Claude Code to help me debug issues with the code and refactor the logic.
+I used Claude Code to help me debug issues with the code and refaqctor the logic.
 I was also having a lot of problems with setup, so I also used to work those issues too.

 One issue it suggested to fix was how New Game button hardcoded the difficulty, without taking into account the selected difficulty.

 I didn't actually think it gave me any wrong suggestions.
 I gave as much context I could (e.g. the README to prevent Claude Code from hallucinating)
 ---